 A Pearl Imitation

-Triple Strand Pearl Imitation Necklace - A Favorite of Jackie Kennedy
+Triple Strand Pearl Imitation Necklace - A Firm Favorite of Jackie Kennedy

-It's an industry standard, imitation pearls or simulants of Natural Pearls and Cultured Pearls require a verbal explanation (prior to sale) that the Pearls in question are Imitations or simulants of a natural pearl or cultured pearl.
-If there is a written presentation, it should be immediately preceded by the word ‘imitation’ or ‘simulated’.
+It's an industry standard, pearl imitation or pearl substitutes that simulate Natural Pearls and Cultured Pearls require a verbal explanation (prior to sale) that the Pearls in question are indeed Imitation pearls or simulants of a natural pearl or cultured pearl.
+If there's a written presentation, the word 'pearl' should immediately be preceded by the word ‘imitation’ or ‘simulated’.

-The pearl market is flooded with faux pearls and Identifying Cultured Pearls from faux pearl isn't all that easy.
+The pearl market is flooded with pearl imitations and Identifying Cultured Pearls from imitation pearl isn't always that easy.
 Pearl experts recommend using several tests to eliminate the pearl impostors.
 No one test is fool proof and certain tests are less effective with different types of imitation pearls.

 Types of Imitation Pearls